 While these categories will work for most companies, depending on the nature of your business you may want to change or even sub-divide them to give you greater insight.

-When all income and expenses are added up for each quarter, you can quickly see when you have an excess (profit) or a shortfall (loss) and make adjustments accordingly.
+When all income and business expenses are added up for each quarter, you can quickly see when you have an excess (profit) or a shortfall (loss) and make adjustments accordingly.
 To balance a budget, you will either have to increase sales or cut costs until income and expenditure are in sync.

 It is important to make sure your budget figures are realistic, up-to-date and as accurate as possible.
 If they are not, your company budget may hide potential financial problems that you need to be aware of.
 So, it is better to be cautious by under-estimating income and over-estimating costs.
 That way you are less likely to get caught out.